blue0206/inventory-application/README.md

 to ui components library and TailwindCSS from vanilla CSS.
 I feel that at some point we all have to move on from vanilla CSS and explore what the dev community has to offer and explore tools actually used in production.

-I will divide my reflections into phases as follows:
+I will share the problems I faced and how I tackled them one by one:

-### Phase 1: Initial Setup
+### Issue 1: Initial Setup

 The first and foremost issue here was how to going about making a full-stack web app.
 I explored and found two major ways to go about this: